ash-shar/CommBox-Cricket-shot-Identification-and-Commentary-Generation-using-Sensors/README.md

-# CommBox: Cricket Shot Identification and Comentary Generation using Sensors
+# CommBox: Cricket Shot Identification and Commentary Generation using Sensors

 Online cricket commentary has become very popular as the internet provides access to a large number of sports websites.
 A key challenge for them is to offer their readers an insightful and fast paced live commentary.
 In this project, we propose a framework to automate cricket shot identification and commentary generation using sensor data as features for machine learning models.